natcap/invest.users-guide/source/coastal_protection.rst

 Profile Generator Model
 ^^^^^^^^^^^^^^^^^^^^^^^

 In order to run the Nearshore Wave and Erosion model, it is necessary to have nearshore bathymetry and topography information, as well as the location and characteristics of natural habitats at your site of interest.
 Also, it is imperative that you have information about offshore wave heights and associated periods.
-The purpose of the Profile Generator model is to help you glean this information from your data and prepare to run the Wave and Erosion model.
+The purpose of the Profile Generator model is to help you glean this information from your data and help you prepare to run the Wave and Erosion model.
 Additionally, the Profile Generator helps you create those data if you do not have them but know the general characteristics of your site.

 First, the Profile Generator helps you obtain bathymetry information in three different ways.
 In the model interface, we ask you the question *Do you have nearshore bathymetry GIS layer?*.
 If you answer *Yes*, the Profile Generator draws a transect perpendicular to the shoreline where your site is located, and reads the (X, Z) bathymetry and topographic information below that transect.
 If your site is surrounded by land, or is fronted by an island, the offshore portion of your profile might be the beach on the other side of your site.
 In this case, your offshore water depth is extremely shallow, and your deep water wave height will not be able to propagate to your site since it will break in such waters.
-To avoid this situation, remove any portions of the profile offshore of the deepest point that is shallower than the average depth.
+To avoid this situation, we remove any portions of the profile offshore of the deepest point that is shallower than the average depth.

-Another option is to answer *No, but I will upload a cross-shore profile*, and from that uploaded profile with a minimum of two (X,Z) coordinate points, you can specify regions where you want to add linear depth profiles.
+Another option is to answer *No, but I will upload a cross-shore profile*, and upload a profile that you already have for further processing.
+Please note you need to have a minimum of two (X,Z) coordinate points in the uploaded file.
 Lastly, if you do not have any bathymetric information at your site of interest, you can choose the third option *No, please create a theoretical profile for me*, and the model will generate, **for sandy systems only**, a theoretical bathymetric profile, based on the average sand size at your site.
-The depth profile follows the following equation (Dean and Dalrymple, 2003):
+The depth profile follows the equation (Dean and Dalrymple, 2002, Chap.
+7):

 .. math:: Z=-AX^{2/3}
   :label: EqProf

 where :math:`(X,Z)` represent the cross-shore distance and depth, with :math:`X=0` at the shoreline.
 The coefficient : math:`A` is a profile scale factor and is a function of sediment size (Dean and Dalrymple, p.162 and CEM).
-For simplicity sake, the profile extends from the water line down to -20 meters.
+This shape of bed profile is called an equilibrium beach profile, and corresponds to the average profile that one would obtain after averaging years of regular bathymetric surveys at a sandy beach.
+It can also be viewed as a profile that develops when destructive and constructive forces are in equilibrium.
+Usually, this profile extends to what’s called the “closure depth”, which is the depth where wind-generated waves no longer have an effect on the bed.
+However, for simplicity, we extend this profile from the water line down to -20 meters.
 Please remember that this option is only valid for sandy systems, for which sediment size varies between 0.1 to 1.09 mm.

-Second, once you have decided on the method that will be used to create an initial bathymetry profile, the Profile Generator will help you modify or add to the information contained in your bathymetry profile in order to create as accurate a representation of your site as possible.
+Once you have decided on the method that will be used to create an initial bathymetry profile, the Profile Generator will help you modify or add to the information contained in that transect in order to come up with a representation of your site that is as accurate as possible.
 This is especially useful if you want to estimate the amount of erosion at your beach and do not have reliable backshore information.
-It is also useful to use our tool if you would like to modify or remove portions of your profile to represent the effects of a management action under consideration or because your data need to be post-processed.
-[GG, can you clarify what you mean by "because your data need to be post-processed?]
+It is also useful to use our tool if you would like to modify or remove portions of your profile to represent the effects of a management action under consideration or because your data need to be post-processed (e.g., remove offshore portions that are too deep to affect wave heights or remove certain bathymetric features before conducting the analysis).

-Figure xx shows profiles of a typical beach and a nearshore mangrove forest.
-After waves have progressed from deep water and broke in the nearshore, they reach the foreshore and/or backshore portion of the beach.
-For sandy beaches, the foreshore is usually between the Mean Lower Low and Mean Higher High water marks, and the backshore (the region above Mean High Water) consists of a berm and, in temperate regions mostly, a sand dune.
+Figure :ref:`BeachProfile` shows profiles of a typical beach and a coastal mangrove forest.
+After waves have progressed from deep water and broke in the nearshore, they reach the foreshore and/or backshore portion of the beach, or, if the water level is high enough, propagate through a marsh or a mangrove forest.
+Under normal conditions, for sandy beaches there is a relatively flat region between the Mean Lower Low and Mean Higher High (MHHW) water marks called foreshore.
+The backshore (the region above MHHW) consists of a berm and, in temperate regions mostly, a sand dune.
 Berms can sometimes have a very small or no width.
 In general, foreshore and backshore information cannot be obtained during standard hydrographic surveys.
-We have found that although most DEM files have relatively good bathymetric information, intertidal and backshore elevations are often incorrect, unless they were measured during a detailed topographic survey effort.
-Add text for mangroves.
+Also, we have found that although most DEM files have relatively good bathymetric information, intertidal and backshore elevations are often incorrect, unless they were measured during a detailed topographic survey effort.
+Mangrove forests are usually fronted by a tidal flat with an average slope of 1:1000 to 1:2000, and usually have a relatively monotonic substrate whose slope varies between 1:200 to 1:600 (de Vos, 2004; Burger, 2005).

+.. _BeachProfile:
 .. figure:: ./coastal_protection_images/BeachProfile.png
    :align: center
    :figwidth: 500px